 Law enforcement officials in the FBI urge organizations not to pay ransom in exchange for the decryption key.
 Paying the hacker encourages future attacks against other organizations, and it won’t guarantee that you regain access to your data.

 One of the simplest yet most important measures to preventing ransomware attacks is educating your employees.
 In fact, CISO MAG found that 88% of security breaches were the result of human error.
 Train employees in recognizing and reporting any online activity that looks suspicious.
 Employees should not give personal information away unless they are certain they completely trust the source they’re sharing it with.

 While this isn’t exactly a way to prevent a cyberattack, it’s important to have data backups stored in a secure, off-site backup facility.
 Backups provide a safety recourse in the event of a security breach, helping you restore any data that’s lost to attackers.

 A hacker can gain access to IT assets that have not been properly disposed of at the end of their lifecycle.
-If you’re replacing legacy components with new hardware or software, it’s critical that you destroy all stored data and work with a licensed third party to properly retire existing products.
+When replacing legacy components with new hardware or software, it’s critical that you destroy all stored data and work with a licensed third party to properly retire existing products.

-Attackers are constantly developing their hacking capabilities, and that means they can identify new security vulnerabilities your current firewall may not be equipped to handle.
-The right security software will also inspect your entire IT network infrastructure to identify any possible security vulnerabilities, giving you the information you need to patch those weak points.
-You need to constantly update your security software to be better prepared against emerging threats.
+Attackers are constantly developing new hacking capabilities, and that means they can identify new security vulnerabilities your current firewall may not be equipped to handle.
+The right security will also inspect your entire IT network infrastructure to identify any possible security vulnerabilities, giving you the information you need to patch those weak points.
+You need to constantly update your security to be better prepared against emerging threats.

-Partnering with the right cybersecurity professionals
+Partnering with the Right Security Provider

 Cybersecurity incidents are on the rise, and it’s critical that your systems, networks, and processes are properly secured to ensure long-term growth and stability.
-That starts with having the right cybersecurity professionals on your side.
+That starts with having the right security professionals on your side.